haimkastner/unitsnet-js/README.md

 Package is available on MPM at https://www.npmjs.com/package/unitsnet-js

+> The package for C# is available in the Nuget registry at https://www.nuget.org/packages/UnitsNet/
-> A similar package for Python is available in the PyPI registry at https://pypi.org/project/unitsnet-py/
+> And a similar package for Python is available in the PyPI registry at https://pypi.org/project/unitsnet-py/

 ## Install via NPM: